GLOBAL MARKETS-Stocks rise, U.S. yields slip as markets await Fed rate hike

 Oil slipped as concerns about demand due to China's prolonged COVID lockdowns outweighed support from a possible European oil embargo on Russia over the war in Ukraine.

-Gold firmed, tracking a slight retreat in U.S. Treasury yields and the dollar, while investors eyed an aggressive Fed rate hike on Wednesday.
+Gold firmed, tracking a slight retreat in Treasury yields and the dollar, while investors eyed an aggressive rate hike by the Fed on Wednesday.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh